LM-Commons/LmcRbacMvc/README.md

 - [Laminas\DeveloperTools](https://github.com/laminas/Laminas\DeveloperTools): if you want to have useful stats added to the Laminas Developer toolbar.

-## Upgrade
+## Upgrade from ZfcRbac v2

-LmcRbac introduces breaking changes from zfcrbac v2:
+LmcRbacMVC introduces breaking changes from zfcrbac v2:
 - The namespace has been changed from `ZfcRbac` to `LmcRbacMvc`.
 - The key `zfc_rbac` in autoload and module config files has been replaced by the `lmc_rbac` key.